Taking care of your skin is so important. Obviously!

 #2 Vinegar isn't a great idea either …

-The ridiculous idea: Put vinegar on sunburn.
+The bad skincare advice: Put vinegar on sunburn.

 Another 'inexpensive' home remedy you might find recommended on the web.
 But you probably won't find it recommended by doctors…